batravarun125/CS839-Sp19-Group7-Project/stage1/data/README.md

 * For example, we’d like to extract “Otchumyelov” from “The police superintendent Otchumyelov is walking across the market square wearing a new overcoat and carrying a parcel under his arm”.

 * In these documents, we marked each person name as \*NAME\*, which will cover first name and last name while prefix and suffix are not included.
-For example, The police superintendent \*Otchumyelov\* is walking across the market square wearing a new overcoat and carrying a parcel under his arm
+For example, “The police superintendent \*Otchumyelov\* is walking across the market square wearing a new overcoat and carrying a parcel under his arm”.